FaaSKeeper: Learning from Building Serverless Services with ZooKeeper as an Example: From ZooKeeper to FaasKeeper

-\textbf{Timestamps} are used to provide an order over system transactions.
+\textbf{Timestamps} provide an order over system transactions.
+To guarantee the consistency of updates, we need to define a total ordering of modifications in the system. on the "happened before" relation~\cite{10.1145/359545.359563}.
 The system \textbf{\emph{state} counter} $txid$ is an integer that represents the \textbf{timestamp} of each change in \toolname{}, similar to the \emph{zxid} state counter in ZooKeeper and provides total order over the system.
-The \textbf{\emph{epoch} counter} is specific to FaasKeeper and contains watch notifications pending while the transaction represented by the state counter was in progress.
-In a system with decentralized processing of write and read requests, the epoch counter provides an ordering between notifications and changes applied to the system.
-Counters are implemented using the atomic counters and lists (Sec.~\ref{sec:faaskeeper_serverless_components}).
+Each transaction modifies the state counter atomically, providing a total ordering of all processed modification requests.
+The \textbf{\emph{epoch} counter} is specific to \toolname{} and contains watch notifications pending while the transaction represented by the state counter was in progress.
+Counters are implemented using the atomic counters and lists (Section~\ref{sec:faaskeeper_serverless_components}).

-\emph{Design goal.} ZooKeeper achieves high availability with multiple replicas of the dataset.
-We achieve the same goal by using automatically replicated and scalable cloud storage.